||The Rotary Club of Williamsburg

-If you visit our Facebook site, you can offer your comments about a variety of issues, such as how we can improve our club, our site, or our activities in general.
+Visit our Facebook site!
+There you can offer comments about a variety of issues such as how we can improve our club, our site, or our activities in general.
 Try to visit the site and help us improve our club so that we all can benefit.
 Tell your friends and neighbors about the site and be sure to invite them to view photos and offer their comments as well.
-This may help us in expanding our membership.

 When you go to our Club Web Page you can access important information about Williamsburg Rotary and its members.
 Please do visit both our site and our Facebook.
 Addresses and personal contact information are limited to members only.

 Test of the things we think, say, or do:

 1. Is it the TRUTH?

 3. Will it build GOODWILL and BETTER FRIENDSHIPS?